 The first step towards utilizing structured geocoding from TomTom is to get set up with the TomTom Search API.
 Visiting the TomTom for Developers website and registering will bring you to a dashboard where you can select the option to add a new application.
 Providing an application name and selecting the Search API product will provide you with an API key for use with the Search API.

 From the dashboard, you can see that you are allowed 2,500 API transactions per day for free.
 Should the 2,500 transactions not be enough to support your application, you can purchase credits for additional transactions by simply navigating to the My Credits tab of the dashboard and selecting the option to add credits.
 In addition, clicking the tab labeled “My API Transactions” will direct you to a page for tracking your API transaction usage by day.

-After you have added an application approved for use of the Online Search product and have received your API key, you are ready to develop your application that has access to the structured geocoding method for cleaning up geocoding addresses.
-An invaluable resource throughout development of an application that leverages the Online Search product from TomTom is the online documentation for the resource, located here.
+After you have added an application approved for use of the Search API product and have received your API key, you are ready to develop your application that has access to the structured geocoding method for cleaning up geocoding addresses.
+An invaluable resource throughout development of an application that leverages the Search API product from TomTom is the online documentation for the resource, located here.

 A Simple Java Implementation